deusnefum/mspmecanum/README.md

 Cross compiling libfixmath for MSP430 basically worked without issue, I just had to change all the binutils from gcc to msp430-elf-gcc.

+I've included a copy of the libfixmath code and modified the Makefile a tad to make compiling go more smoothly.

+## Compiling

+If you've got msp430-elf-gcc installed (on Archlinux, that's the msp430-elf-gcc package and its dependencies, available in the AUR), compiling is as easy as running make.

 ## Disclaimer